hzyinn/Chinese-agitative-opinion-dataset/README.md

 ## Content

-In `Chinese_agitative_opinion_dataset.xlsx` is CAOD.
+In `CAOD.xlsx` is CAOD.
 There are totally 26,592 samples in CAOD, with 2,198 positive samples and 24,394 negative samples.

 Label `1` represents the sentence containing agitative opinions;